 Welcome from the Office of International Affairs (OIA)!
 The OIA staff look forward to working with you throughout your academic and immigration journeys.
 We greatly value the knowledge and perspectives international students bring to our community, and hope that our services will enhance your experience at Pratt and in the United States.

 To our new students, congratulations on your admission and welcome to Pratt.
 Please see special information for new students, including second year students coming in person for the first time here.
 To our current students and alumni, we look forward to continuing working with you.

 All OIA services are currently offered remotely (OPT, CPT, travel signatures, etc.).
-Please email us at firstname.lastname@example.org for assistance and include your Pratt ID.
+Please email us at email@example.com for assistance and include your Pratt ID.
+Both virtual and in-person appointments with a Designated School Official (DSO) international student advisor are available upon request.

 The OIA staff